tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-01-18-i-consultant.md

 ---
 layout: blog
 title: I, consultant? [draft]
-subtitle: Managing identity as an independent
+subtitle: Have you ever struggled to describe who you are as an independent?
 draft: true
 tags: strategy
 ---